 The Oscar Brown, Jr. ARCHIVE PROJECT

 A fantastic partnership was established in the fall of 2018, when Maggie & Africa became artists-in-Residence at the Reva & David Logan Center for the Arts, at the University of Chicago.
 It began as a result of a generous grant from the Ravada Foundation.
-One fortuitous day while at the Logan Center, Dan Logan (one of the donors’ sons) introduced himself to Maggie, and expressed his interest in helping with the work she had been doing to keep up with the materials of her father.
+One fortuitous day while at the Logan Center, Dan Logan (one of the donors’ sons) introduced himself to Maggie, and expressed his interest in helping with the work she and sister Africa had been doing to keep up with the materials of their father.
 As a result, within the following twelve months, a plan and implementation of the Oscar Brown, Jr. Archive Project at Logan Center for the Arts, was underway.
-Working as Co-Project Managers of the Oscar Brown, Jr. Archive Project, empowers the Brown sisters to revive their fathers’ legacy and ensure its potential for publication and celebration by current and future generations.
+Working as Co-Project Managers of the Oscar Brown, Jr. Archive Project, empowers the two Brown sisters to revive their fathers’ legacy and ensure its potential for publication and celebration by current and future generations.

 [photo: Africa, Dan Logan, Maggie & Bill Michel at the Logan Center]